DigiExam/ng-annotate-text/README.md

 6. Install the project dependencies: `npm install`
 7. Build the project files and launch a web server: `gulp serve`

-To make development of ng-annotate easier you can check out the `master` branch in one directory and the `gh-pages` branch in another, then symlink the unstable files from `master` into the `lib` directory in `gh-pages`, and change the includes in `index.html` to use the unstable versions.
+To make development of ng-annotate easier you can check out the `master` branch in one directory and the `gh-pages` branch (the demo) in another, then symlink the unstable files from `master` into the `lib` directory in `gh-pages`, and change the includes in `index.html` to use the unstable versions.

-## Browser compatibility
+## Browser compatibility for the demo

 Chrome, Firefox, Safari and IE9+